openeggbert/mind-net/README.md

     expires_at DATETIME NOT NULL,
     FOREIGN KEY (user_id) REFERENCES user(id) ON DELETE CASCADE
   ```
+- [ ] Tree view: via vis.js, clicking on node opens the node in a new tab

 ### Experimenal
 - [ ] Chat component - Slack-like